defisym/OpenFusionExamples/Extensions/Fini/ToInstall/Files/Help/Fini/Fini.md

 - Delete (Section - Item)
   - *Keep Item empty to delete the entire section.*
-  - *Note: if a scetion is empty after you delete a item, this section will be deleted automatically*
+  - *Note: if a section is empty after you delete a item, this section will be deleted automatically*

 - Iterate
   - Iterate Sections
   - Iterate Items
     - *need section name to start iterate.*
-    - *if you start loop, "Currenct Section" will be set to the section name you inputted*
+    - *if you start loop, "Current Section" will be set to the section name you inputted*

 ## Condition